ncredinburgh/JavaForSmallTeams/process/300_fast_feedback.md

 * It is repeatable across all machines
 * With the aid of a CI server, you can ensure it is not ignored

 Because slower feedback is acceptable from the build script, a larger set of static and dynamic analysis can be run from here.
-This will usually include a repeat of your instant feedback (whatever analysis is run).
+This will usually include a repeat of your instant feedback.

 ## Locally Runnable Tests